LLM-Driven Cost-Effective Requirements Change Impact Analysis: Introduction

 ~ Software systems today are increasingly complex, distributed, and tightly coupled, making even seemingly minor changes potentially risky and costly.
 In this context, Change Impact Analysis (CIA) plays a critical role in Requirements Engineering (RE) by systematically identifying, evaluating, and managing the effects of proposed modifications~\cite{jonsson2005impact}.
 The primary objective of CIA is to determine which components—ranging from requirements and design artifacts to source code and documentation—are likely to be affected by a change in requirements.
 Accurate impact assessment is essential not only for minimizing unintended side effects but also for supporting cost estimation, prioritization, and strategic decision-making in software maintenance and evolution~\cite{Arora:15b}.
 Throughout the software development lifecycle, requirements are often subject to rapid changes due to evolving project needs, stakeholder input, or external factors.
 When a requirement is modified, it is thus essential to assess the potential impact of this change on other related requirements.
 This process is known as inter-requirement change impact analysis~\cite{pohl2016requirements}.
 The process of identifying, assessing, and incorporating these changes across the entire requirements specification can be both time-consuming and costly.

 Traditionally, CIA has relied on manual inspections, expert judgment, and syntactic dependency analysis.
 While effective in small systems, these approaches often struggle to scale to large, evolving software landscapes and may fail to capture implicit or semantic dependencies.
 To address the challenges of manually identifying the impacted requirements, automated approaches have been proposed~\cite{nejati2016automated,abualhaija2024toward}.
 However, research on the impact analysis of inter-requirement changes has been limited~\cite{Arora:15Tool}.
+This problem is particularly critical in settings where requirements serve as a contractual basis between stakeholders or where systems are safety-critical and must strictly comply with regulatory standards~\cite{sommerville2011software,wiegers2013software}.
+In such environments, even minor changes to a single requirement can propagate across dependent requirements, potentially affecting system behavior, compliance, or safety guarantees.
+As a result, understanding and predicting inter-requirement dependencies is essential.
 Other studies on traceability link recovery (TLR), which focus on predicting trace links between different software artifacts, have proposed techniques that can also be applied to CIA tasks through the use of requirement traceability~\cite{hey2025requirements,vogelsang2025impact,mucha2024systematic,li2023applications,abbas2023relationship}.
 These approaches leverage semantic similarity, dependency graphs, and machine learning to infer relationships between artifacts.
 Despite their utility, the primary challenges of CIA cannot be fully addressed through general TLR techniques alone.
 One key limitation lies in the nature and variability of change requests.
 In practice, a change may be triggered either by an updated requirement that modifies existing functionality or by a descriptive explanation, often expressed in natural language (NL), outlining how the change should be implemented across related artifacts~\cite{Arora:15b}.
 General TLR techniques, operating at the requirements level, are typically designed to recover relationships or links between requirements using the same NL style rather than focusing on complex change descriptions.
 Consequently, they may fail to capture implicit dependencies, indirect impacts, or nuanced semantic relationships that are critical for accurately predicting change propagation.